engaudy/engaudy/README.md

 Aside from my technical expertise, I’m a team player, with management and project coordination experience.
 I’m also a responsible, tolerant, and respectful individual with good interpersonal skills.

-- 🌱 I’m currently learning machine learning and artificila intelligene
+- 🌱 I’m currently learning machine learning and artificial intelligence
 - 👯 I’m looking to collaborate on QA and QA Automation
 - 💬 Ask me about Quality Assurance